Damages Desktops

 At this moment, Andrew was brought out of his ruminations, by the gentle rise of the carriage, as its wheels and horses passed over a bridge.
 He glanced outside, and uttered a quiet gasp of astonishment.
 This had to be his destination, and what a destination it was.

-Pemberley House looked to be fine building, sitting within its grounds as if it had been there since the dawn of time, though Mr Bennet could tell from the style of architecture that the outside at least was fairly new.
+Pemberley House looked to be a fine building, situated within its grounds as if it had been there since the dawn of time, though Mr Bennet could tell from the style of architecture that only the outside at least was fairly new.
 As the carriage came closer, further examination proved the building to be older than its exterior facade, for the shape spoke back to the time of Queen Elizabeth and beyond.
 Its owner certainly had taste and discernment, if nothing else, Andrew could now feel able to conclude.

-The carriage halted at the front palladian entrance, and a footman came out from the inner courtyard to open the door and let down the steps so Mr Bennet could descend.
+The carriage halted at the front Palladian styled entrance, and a footman came out from the inner courtyard to open the door and let down the steps so Mr Bennet could descend.
 Once on the ground, Andrew presented his card to the man, whereupon he was asked to follow and wait in the hall until he had notified the master of his arrival.

 Silently Andrew followed the footman through the archway into the inner courtyard, up the stairs and into the Entrance Hall.
 All the while his mind was at work, observing the decoration, both of the exterior and interior, speculating if these could give him a clue as to character of the master who owned them.

-"Mr Andrew Bennet, sir."
-The housekeeper announced then, just as Andrew finished his rapid survey of the finest Library he had ever seen.
+"Mr Andrew Bennet, sir," the housekeeper announced then, just as Andrew finished his rapid survey of the finest Library he had ever seen.

 "Thank you, Mrs Reynolds," replied a deep voice, which brought Andrew to take a look now at its owner.
-"Could you please see to it that Georgiana is informed, and that none disturbs unless sent for?"
+"Could you please see to it that Georgiana is informed, and that none disturbs us unless sent for?"

 Mrs Reynolds merely curtseyed in reply, and Mr Bennet watched her exit the room out of the corner of his eye.
 The rest of his gaze was turned upon his daughter, and Mr Darcy.
 When he had first entered the room, he had seen them seated near each other on the same sofa.